Why You Must Stop Seeking Approval (Hint: Your life depends on it)

 There is only one of you.
 And by virtue of this fact, you have a history, a quality, a gift, and a voice to share that is loaded with meaning and significance.

-The world doesn’t need you to clone someone else.
-That someone else already exists.
+The world doesn’t need you to clone someone else (AI will take care of that).

-Because people need you.
 In all your idiosyncratic originality.
 All your imperfection.
 All your beauty.
+And, all of your work-in-progress-ness.

 Not seeking the approval of another person does not equate to shutting them out, isolating yourself, or not caring.
 That is destructive and self-defeating.